How to Study for the MPRE: What & When of Effective MPRE Prep

 The MPRE (Multistate Professional Responsibility Exam) is an important part of the process of becoming a licensed attorney.
 It tests your knowledge of professional ethics and responsibilities related to the practice of law in the United States.

 Yet another exam?!
 I know, right?
-You have the bar exam, the MPRE, the NYLE (New York Law Exam) if you’re in New York, the Patent Bar if you want to work with patents… Not to mention all those finals you’ve taken in law school.
+You have the bar exam, the MPRE, the NYLE (New York Law Exam) if you’re in New York, the Patent Bar if you want to work with patents… Not to mention all those finals you may have just taken in law school.

 Well, let’s get the MPRE out of the way.
 The silver lining is that it’s not as hard as the bar exam.